seitlab/seitlab.github.io/README.md

 # Introduction
-This is the source code of the MSU SEIT Lab website.
+This is the source code of the SEIT Lab website.
 Please read this document before making changes to the website.

 # Important notes
 * This is the the development version of seit.egr.msu.edu website, it is not published yet.